 |Total Credits: 120|

-Students may enroll in the "Human Conditions in Globalized Societies" SPA 400-level courses once they have completed 6 credits of the "Identities and Perspectives" (SPA 351-399) courses.
+Students may enroll in the "Identities and Perspectives" courses once they have completed nine of the "Communities: Diversity and Social Responsibility" credits required.